nickeldan/vanilla_squad/README.rst

 This function returns **VASQ_RET_OK** when successful and an error code otherwise (see include/vasq/definitions.h for the values).

-**vasqLoggerCreate** calls **dup** on the provided file descriptor so that you may call **close** while still maintaining logging.
-The new descriptor has **FD_CLOEXEC** set on it.
+So far, there are two flags that can be passed in via the **options** argument:

+* **VASQ_LOGGER_OPT_DUP**: Instead of using the provided file descriptor, this option causes **dup** to be called.
+The new descriptor is closed when the logger is freed.
+* **VASQ_LOGGER_OPT_CLOEXEC**: This option causes the **FD_CLOEXEC** flag to be set on the file descriptor.

 The format string looks like a **printf** string and accepts the following % tokens:

-* %M - The log message.
+* %M: The log message.
 More than one of these in a format string is not allowed.
-* %p - Process ID.
+* %p: Process ID.
+* %T: Thread ID.
-* %L - Log level.
+* %L: Log level.
-* %_ - Space padding to be used with %L.  See below for an example of its usage.
+* %_: Space padding that can be used with %L.  See below for an example of its usage.
-* %u - Unix epoch time in seconds.
+* %u: Unix epoch time in seconds.
-* %t - Pretty timestamp.
+* %t: Pretty timestamp.
 E.g., Sun Feb 14 14:27:19 2021
-* %h - Hour as an integer.
+* %h: Hour as an integer.
-* %m - Minute as an integer.
+* %m: Minute as an integer.
-* %s - Second as an integer.
+* %s: Second as an integer.
-* %F - File name.
+* %F: File name.
-* %f - Function name.
+* %f: Function name.
-* %l - Line number.
+* %l: Line number.
-* %x - User data.
+* %x: User data.
 See below.
-* %% - Literal %.
+* %%: Literal %.

 **vasqLoggerDataProcessor** is defined by